Adversaries monitoring Tor traffic crossing their jurisdictional border and reconstructing Tor circuits: Introduction

 In this paper we analyze the power of (coalitions of) less powerful adversaries who do not monitor onion router traffic directly, but instead partition the network into jurisdictions and monitor traffic crossing from one partition into another.

 These kinds of adversaries are interesting because they are real, in particular of the form of programs to monitor \emph{traffic crossing borders}.
-In 2008 the Swedish parliament passed a bill allowing the Swedish National Defence Radio Establishment (\emph{Försvarets radioanstalt}) to monitor both wireless and cable signals passing the Swedish border~\cite{FRA}.
+In 2008 the Swedish parliament passed a bill allowing the Swedish National Defence Radio Establishment (\emph{Försvarets radioanstalt}) to monitor both wireless and cable signals passing the Swedish border~\cite{Sweden}.
+Denmark~\cite{Denmark}, France~\cite{France}, and the United Kingdom~\cite{UnitedKingdom} all have similar laws on how to gather and store digital information.

 In 2016, the Norwegian government appointed a group of experts to investigate whether or not the Norwegian Intelligence Service should be allowed access to communication crossing the Norwegian border, similar to the Swedish National Defence Radio Establishment.
 The investigating report concluded that the Norwegian Intelligence Service should be allowed to monitor the Norwegian border~\cite{DGF}, however, this has not yet been put into effect.
-It seems likely that other countries have or plan to have similar programs.
+It seems likely that other countries either have or plan to have similar programs.